Why the Vagus Nerve and Your Mattress Should Be Best Friends

 That's where NadaUp comes into the story.

-Unlike regular mattresses, NadaUp mattresses are designed with medical-grade foam and scientific sleep research behind them.
-Here's how they become the vagus nerve's best friend:
+Unlike regular mattresses, NadaUp mattresses are designed with medical-grade foam and scientific research to support your body in a deeper way.

 -